 - Negotiate and execute on your behalf any agreements or deeds in relation to any loan application, e.g. the credit agreement between you and the loan customer.

 - Transfer the benefit of all or part of any of your loans to another investor when you want to sell a loan to another investor through the secondary market, to us, or to a third party.

 - Anything else we reasonably consider necessary to negotiate, administer and manage your loans, e.g. collections activity on missed repayments.

 Note: The ‘secondary market' allows investors to cash out some or all of their loans if they need access to their money before their loan customers are due to repay them.
 It doesn't apply to all loans and we charge certain fees as described in Principle 7.

 2. Loan agreements

 Loan agreements will be made with Zopa Bank Limited and their term will start once we’ve matched your funds with a loan customer and the rights of the lender are transferred to you.
-If you're buying a loan, the rights of the lender under the existing agreement will be transferred to you.
+If you're buying an existing loan, the rights of the lender under that agreement will be transferred to you.
 You may have more than one loan agreement with a single borrower but the maximum that you'll lend to a single borrower at the point a loan is made will be 1% of the total amount you've invested.

 Once the loan agreement has been formed you won't be able to change its terms or withdraw from it.
 You accept that this is so even if you had intended to cancel your investment but failed to do so or your message to us to cancel was not received and processed by us before your funds were matched and the resulting loan agreement formed.